What is the Actuarial Value Calculator and how is it used?

 Read the final rules, posted by multiple Federal agencies, for more details.

 Who qualifies for the Small Business Health Care Tax Credit?

 The Small Business Health Care Tax Credit is available for businesses that employ the equivalent of 25 or fewer full-time employees (excluding the owner) with average annual compensation below $50,000 per employee if they offer coverage through the Small Business Health Options Program (SHOP) marketplace.

 The maximum credit for a for-profit business is 50 percent of the employer's cost of health insurance, if the employer pays at least 50 percent of employee premium expenses.
 The maximum credit for a tax exempt not-for-profit business is 35 percent.
 The credit is claimed on the employer's annual income tax return.

-- When were employers required to begin delivering the Summary of Benefits and Coverage to their employees?
+When must employers provide a Summary of Benefits and Coverage to their employees?

-Except for the 'upon request' requirement, the date by which the SBC needs to be provided is actually driven by the enrollment method:
+Generally, the date by which the SBC needs to be provided is driven by the enrollment method: